marco-ht/libft/README.md

    make
    ```

-   This command will compile the library and create an archive file (usually libft.a) in the project directory.
+   This command will compile the library and create an archive file (libft.a) in the project directory.

 ## Usage